 Fact: Wearing a good-quality helmet can reduce the risk of death from a road traffic crash.
 Wearing a good-quality helmet can reduce the risk of death by 40% and severe injury by approximately 70%.
 Only 44 countries, representing 17% of the world's population, have motorcycle helmet laws that meet best practice: this means making sure the law applies to all drivers and passengers, all roads and engine types, requires the helmet to be fastened and makes reference to a particular helmet standard.
-(Source-WHO: Road traffic injuries-Fact Sheet Reviewed January 2018)
+(Source-WHO: Road traffic injuries - Fact Sheet Reviewed January 2018)

-- When motorcycle helmet laws are enforced effectively, wearing of helmets can increase to over 90%. - The effectiveness of motorcycle helmets in reducing head injuries is in part, a result of the quality of the helmets.
+When motorcycle helmet laws are enforced effectively, wearing of helmets can increase to over 90%.

+The effectiveness of motorcycle helmets in reducing head injuries is in part, a result of the quality of helmets.
 Requiring helmets to meet a recognized safety standard is important to ensure that helmets can effectively reduce the impact of a collision to the head in the event of a crash.
 (Source: WHO: Global Status Report on Road Safety 2013)

-As per section 129 of the Motor Vehicles Act 1988, every two-wheeler rider including pillion rider is required to wear helmet while driving.
+U/s 129 of the Motor Vehicles Act 1988, every two-wheeler rider including pillion rider is required to wear helmet while driving.

-Use of helmet by two-wheeler riders has also been made compulsory in the traffic laws and strict enforcement is being done by Traffic Police besides creating awareness by its Road Safety Education cell.
+- Use of helmet by two-wheeler riders has also been made compulsory in the traffic laws and strict enforcement is being done by Traffic Police besides creating awareness by its Road Safety Education cell.
 Yet, lot of people wear helmet only due to fear of prosecution and not for their safety.
-The tendency of people to

-- not wear helmets or wear sub-standard helmets puts the rider at risk of injury. - In the year 2017, 1102354 riders and 492192 pillion riders were prosecuted by Delhi Traffic Police for not using helmet (Table 8.1).
+The tendency of people not to wear helmets or wear sub-standard helmets puts the rider at risk of injury. - In the year 2018, 12,37,745 riders and 5,81,811 pillion riders were prosecuted by Delhi Traffic Police for not using helmet (Table 8.1).

-Seatbelt use:
+Seat belt use: